ricardSup/listingapi/README.md

   update fileList (Har namefile) and listexclude (keyword to exclude from url which is core/ related asset) npm i npm run watch
+Open a HTML file and right-click on the editor and click on Open with Live Server
 ```